Italy avalanche: Hotel search ends with 29 dead, 11 rescued

 Fire brigade spokesman Luca Cari told CNN on Saturday that all known survivors had been rescued from the hotel site but efforts continued to find those still missing and any other air pockets where they might be sheltering.

-Three sheepdog puppies were discovered alive under the rubble Monday, sparking renewed optimism.
+Three sheepdog puppies were discovered alive under the rubble Monday, which sparked renewed optimism at the time.

-A video released by Italy's fire and rescue service Tuesday showed efforts still underway despite extreme conditions.